chloehudzik/workfront-learn.en/help/manage-work/projects/getting-started-manage-a-project.md

 ## Manage a project - review

-With each project you manage, you’ll settle into a routine of when to review projects and what you want to review each time.
+With each project you manage, you'll settle into a routine of when to review projects and what you want to review each time.
 Staying on top of your projects and driving them to success is what being a project manager is all about.

 Every project manager handles their projects a bit differently.
 And every team, department, or organization may have different project requirements and needs.

-But no matter how you manage a project, you’ll want to:
+But no matter how you manage a project, you'll want to:

 * Ensure work is being completed on time.
 * Anticipate problems and risks.